mrrogercampbell/intro-to-react-lesson-plan/README.md

 - `JSX` allows you to write concise `HTML` in you `JavaScript` which `Babel` transforms into actual `JavaScript` code.

 ## Components
-Highlevel introduction to React `components`.
+High level introduction to React `components`.
 Key Takeaways:
 - A React `Component` is a JavaScript `Class` or `Function` that allow you to develop independent and reusable bits of code
 - Have a similar use case as a JavaScript function, but work independently and return HTML via a render function